 Student Conduct Process

 When the accused is a Kalamazoo College student, the victim is encouraged to pursue formal college disciplinary charges through the Title IX Coordinator.
-This disciplinary system is an internal administrative process used to establish violations of the Kalamazoo College Student Code of Conduct, Student Sexual Misconduct Policy, or Harassment Policy.
+This disciplinary system is an internal administrative process used to establish violations of the Kalamazoo College Student Code of Conduct, Student Sexual Misconduct Policy, or Policy Against Harassment.
 Although there is no time limit on the filing of charges, prompt reporting is likely to result in an equitable resolution.

 Reporting Discrimination/Harassment by Faculty or Staff